whoflu/Influenza-Thresholds-settings-FAQ/README.md

 ---

-### Q: What are the pros and cons of excluding COVID-19 pandemic era data in influenza thresholds settings?
+### Q14: What are the pros and cons of excluding COVID-19 pandemic era data in influenza thresholds settings?

 **A:** The COVID-19 pandemic had significant impacts on global health systems, public behaviors, and the circulation of other respiratory viruses, including influenza.
 The pros and cons of excluding this era data from influenza threshold settings are: